xuyifan-0731/Android-Lab-dev/README.md

 Android agents, in particular, have been a frequently mentioned interaction method in recent research.
 However, current benchmarks for evaluating Android agents still require further development.
 They lack a good combination of reproducibility and task difficulty.
-In this work, we propose Android United as a powerful Android agent framework.
+In this work, we propose Android Lab as a powerful Android agent framework.
 It includes an operation environment with operation modes and action space, as well as a reproducible benchmark---Android Eval.
-By `United', it supports both text-based and multi-modal models in the same action space.
+It supports both text-based and multi-modal models in the same action space.
 Android Eval comprises a set of predefined Android virtual images and 138 tasks across nine apps designed based on these images.
 By using this environment, we develop the Android Instruction dataset and train the LLaMA3-8B-instruct, GLM-4, and CogVLM2 (LLaMA3-8B) models on it.
 The trained models as Android agents are comparable to the best open and closed-source models, respectively.